-Top Tours & Activities in Catania
+Top attractions in Catania

 The Renaissance certainly flourished in Catania, a city on the eastern coast of Sicily.
 Come to enjoy the grapes from vines fertilized by volcanic dust and stay to sample both the Greek and Roman influence in this coastal city.